mmoreram/BaseBundle/README.md

 That's it.

-### Mapping CompilerPass
+### Mapping Compiler Pass

 So what's next.

 Another compiler pass interface this package provides you is the one you should use in order to add your Doctrine entities definition.

-This provided compiler pass is just an extra layer of simplicity for your entity mapping definition.
+This provided Compiler Pass is just an extra layer of simplicity for your entity mapping definition.
 Let's take a look on how you can do it.

 ``` php